Configure Exchange Server Unified Messaging for Skype for Business Server 2015 voice mail

-Skype for Business Server 2015 enables you to have voicemail messages stored in Microsoft Exchange Server 2013; those voicemail messages will then appear as email messages in your users' Inboxes.
+Skype for Business Server 2015 enables you to have voicemail messages stored in Exchange Server 2016 or Exchange Server 2013; those voicemail messages will then appear as email messages in your users' Inboxes.

-If you have already configured server-to-server authentication between Skype for Business Server 2015 and Exchange 2013 then you are ready to setup unified messaging.
-To do so, you must first create and assign a new unified messaging dial plan on your Exchange server.
+If you have already configured server-to-server authentication between Skype for Business Server 2015 and Exchange Server 2016 or Exchange Server 2013, then you are ready to setup unified messaging.
+To do so, you must first create and assign a new unified messaging dial plan on your Exchange Server.
 For example, these two commands (run from within the Exchange Management Shell) configure a new 3-digit dial plan for Exchange:

 New-UMDialPlan -Name "RedmondDialPlan" -VoIPSecurity "Secured" -NumberOfDigitsInExtension 3 -URIType "SipName" -CountryOrRegionCode 1 Set-UMDialPlan "RedmondDialPlan" -ConfiguredInCountryOrRegionGroups "Anywhere,*,*,*" -AllowedInCountryOrRegionGroups "Anywhere"

 In the first command in the example, the VoIPSecurity parameter, and the parameter value "Secured" indicate that the signaling channel is encrypted by using Transport Layer Security (TLS).
 The URIType "SipName" indicates that messages will be sent and received using the SIP protocol, and the CountryOrRegionCode of 1 indicates that the dial plan applies to the US.

 In the second command, the parameter value passed to the ConfiguredInCountryOrRegionGroups parameter specifies the in-country groups that can be used with this dial plan.
 The parameter value "Anywhere,*,*,*" sets the following: